-• Report stray or ill animals to animal control by calling the Pikes Peak Humane Society of the Pikes Peak Region at 719-473-1741.
+• If you encounter a lost or stray dog or cat, contact the Humane Society of the Pikes Peak Region for options 719-473-1741.

 • Healthy wild animals are normally afraid of humans.

-• Sick or diseased animals often do not run away when spotted by people.
+• Sick animals often do not run away when spotted by people.